-- Finance Reports including capital and liquidity information: Provide an assessment, for the Board's review and approval, of the Company's capital and liquidity resources and needs; - CRO Report: Provide an update on the Company's risk profile, external and internal risk environment and emerging risks; and - ORSA Report: Summarises in a single report the key components of the ORSA, key developments and outcomes during the year, as well as projected solvency and liquidity positions over the 3-year plan horizon.
+- Finance Reports including capital and liquidity information: Provide an assessment, for the Board's review and approval, of the Company's capital and liquidity resources and needs and risk profile (measured by Solvency II SCR). - CRO Report: Provide an update on the Company's risk profile, external and internal risk environment and emerging risks. - ORSA Report: Summarises in a single report the key components of the ORSA, key developments and outcomes during the year, as well as projected solvency and liquidity positions over the 3-year plan horizon.
 The ORSA Report and accompanying ORSA Policy is reviewed and approved by the Board at least annually.